Shareholder Alert: The Ademi Firm investigates whether Arcellx Inc. is obtaining a Fair Price for its Public Shareholders

 News provided byAdemi LLP

 MILWAUKEE, Feb.
-23, 2026 /PRNewswire/ -- Ademi LLP is investigating Arcellx (NASDAQ: ACLX) for possible breaches of fiduciary duty and other violations of law in its recently announced transaction with Leonard Green & Partners.
+23, 2026 /PRNewswire/ -- Ademi LLP is investigating Arcellx (NASDAQ: ACLX) for possible breaches of fiduciary duty and other violations of law in its recently announced transaction with Gilead.

 Click here to learn how to join our investigation and obtain additional information or contact us at [email protected] or toll-free: 866-264-3995.
 There is no cost or obligation to you.